-Students are prohibited from performing radiologic procedures which have been identified as dangerous or hazardous in accordance with Section 143.16 of Title 25, Texas Administrative Code (relating to Dangerous or Hazardous Procedures) unless they become an LMRT, MRT or practitioner, refer to Section 143.17(f)(11)(B).
+Students are prohibited from performing radiologic procedures which have been identified as dangerous or hazardous in accordance with Section 194.17 of Title 22, Texas Administrative Code (relating to Dangerous or Hazardous Procedures) unless they become an LMRT, MRT or practitioner, refer to Section 194.17(a).

-The Program consists of 90 academic quarter credit hours and is designed to be delivered over twenty-four months, which are divided into eight three month quarters.
-The first four quarters consist of 12 one-month modules delivered in hybrid format.
+The Program consists of 90 academic quarter credit hours and is designed to be delivered over twenty-four months, which are divided into eight three month quarters that are delivered in a hybrid format.
 In the hybrid format, courses may include in-person (residential) and distance education (on-line) components.
-The final four quarters are delivered as four 12-week quarters, and are entirely on-line.

-In order to be eligible for the externship period, students must successfully complete all other 100- and 200-level courses in the academic periods and must have earned a minimum cumulative GPA of 2.0.
+In order to be eligible for the externship period, students must successfully complete all other 100- and 200-level courses and must have earned a minimum cumulative GPA of 2.0.